presideji/sharp_gate_repo1/README.md

 First repository on C sharp project

-Welcome to a New World
+#Welcome to a New World

+This Repo is for C# programming